pianodaemon/parkinglot/DOS/prices/README.md

 ### Create price list

-POST: This command creates a new price list for a specific owner with associated targets and prices.
+This command creates a new price list for a specific owner with associated targets and prices.

 ```sh